the-t-in-rtf/unified-listing/import/src/js/gari/README.md

 # GARI import script.

 This directory contains a script that is used to pull data from [GARI](http://www.mobileaccessibility.info/).
-They store both device and app data.
+GARI is a database that includes information about mobile devices and what (if any) features they have that are relevant to Assistive Technology users.

+They also have data about AT mobile apps (which is not currently available for download or processing).

 # The data and conversion process

+We will convert from their format to the standard format used in the Unified Listing.
+To do this, we must first understand the structure of the data exported from GARI.

 ## GARI's data format

-GARI provides [an RSS feed](http://www.mobileaccessibility.info/download-gari-db.cfm) that represents their current device data.
+GARI provides [an RSS feed](http://mobileaccessibility.info/xml/mobile-accessibility-phones.xml) that represents their current device data.

 ### Overall Structure